 In the summer of 2014 the Planning and Building Department met with the BIA coordinator and conducted a survey of the Wyandotte Towne Centre BIA to determine the condition of the building façades flanking Wyandotte Street East.
 The survey produced an aerial and photo inventory of all facades within the BIA.
-The survey also identified cultural and heritage resources that are either on Windsor's Heritage Register (both designated and nondesignated) and buildings/structures that may be considered for recommendation onto the Windsor Heritage Register in the future.
+The survey also have also been identified for their future retention.